-The Corporation of Delta's water system service covers an area of approximately 18,000 hectares, which includes North Delta, Tsawwassen, Ladner, Tilbury and Annacis Island.
+Delta's water system service covers an area of approximately 18,000 hectares, which includes North Delta, Tsawwassen, Ladner, Tilbury and Annacis Island.
 The water system provides safe, high quality drinking water to over 100,000 residents and businesses through a 580 kilometer distribution network, 40 pressure reducing valve stations and two pump stations.

 The Health of Our Water System

 We take the health of our water system, and the public's trust in it, seriously.
 Our testing regimen meets and often exceeds the Water Monitoring Protocol set out by the provincial government.